ddrcode/FunctionSack/README.md

 modules (ie. core, txt, type).
 You can build multiple or just a single JS file into a single output file.
 Build options:

+* before you do your first build - create ```build``` directory in the project dir.
+All build output will be saved there.
 * ```jake help``` - displays build options
 * ```jake modules``` - lists the names of existing modules
 * ```jake buildall``` - builds all modules to a single file (build/fnsack-full.js).